-Significant risk Risk relates to Reason for risk identification Audit team's assessment Planned audit procedures The revenue cycle includes fraudulent transactions n/a Under ISA (UK) 240 there is a rebuttable presumed risk that revenue may be misstated due to the improper recognition of revenue.
+Significant risk Reason for risk identification Audit team's assessment Planned audit procedures Presumed risk of fraud in revenue recognition ISA (UK) 240 Under ISA (UK) 240 there is a rebuttable presumed risk that revenue may be misstated due to the improper recognition of revenue.
 As external audits in the public sector, we are also required to give regard to Practice Note 10, which interprets the ISA in a public sector context and directs us to consider whether the assumption also applies to expenditure.
-We have identified and completed a risk assessment of all revenue streams for the Chief Constable and PFCC.
-We have rebutted the presumed risk that revenue may be misstated due to the improper recognition of revenue for all revenue streams, because: • there is little incentive to manipulate revenue recognition; • opportunities to manipulate revenue recognition are very limited; and • the culture and ethical frameworks of public sector bodies, mean that all forms of fraud are seen as unacceptable.
-Therefore, we do not consider this to be a significant risk for either entity or the Group.
-Having considered the risk factors set out in ISA 240 and nature of the revenue streams at the Group, we have determined that the risk of fraud arising from revenue recognition can be rebutted.
-Therefore, at the planning stage we do not consider this to be a significant risk for either entity, and standard audit procedures will be carried out.
+We have identified and completed a risk assessment of all revenue streams for the Authority.
+We have rebutted the presumed risk that revenue may be misstated due to the improper recognition of revenue for all revenue streams, because: there is little incentive to manipulate revenue recognition; opportunities to manipulate revenue recognition are very limited; and the culture and ethical frameworks of public sector bodies, mean that all forms of fraud are seen as unacceptable.
+Therefore, we do not consider this to be a significant risk for the Authority.
+Having considered the risk factors set out in ISA 240 and nature of the revenue streams at the Authority, we have determined that the risk of fraud arising from revenue and expenditure recognition can be rebutted.
+Therefore, at the planning stage we do not consider this to be a significant risk for the Authority and standard audit procedures will be carried out.
 We will continue our risk assessment throughout the audit to identify any circumstances indicating a requirements to alter the decision.
-The expenditure cycle includes fraudulent transactions n/a Practice Note 10 (PN10) states that as most public bodies are net spending bodies, then the risk of material misstatements due to fraud related to expenditure may be greater than the risk of material misstatements due to fraud related to revenue recognition.
+The expenditure cycle includes fraudulent transactions Practice Note 10 (PN10) states that as most public bodies are net spending bodies, then the risk of material misstatements due to fraud related to expenditure may be greater than the risk of material misstatements due to fraud related to revenue recognition.
 As a result under PN10, there is a requirement to consider the risk that expenditure may be misstated due to the improper recognition of expenditure.
-We have identified and completed a risk assessment of all expenditure streams for the Chief Constable and PFCC.
-We have considered the risk that expenditure may be misstated due to improper for all streams and concluded that there is not a significant risk, because: • there is little incentive to manipulate expenditure recognition; • opportunities to manipulate expenditure recognition are very limited; and • the culture and ethical frameworks of public sector bodies, mean that all forms of fraud are seen as unacceptable.
-Therefore, we do not consider this to be a significant We do not consider this to be a significant risk for the either the Chief Constable or the PFCC Group, and standard audit procedures will be carried out.
+We have identified and completed a risk assessment of all expenditure streams for the Authority.
+We have considered the risk that expenditure may be misstated due to the improper recognition of expenditure for all expenditure streams and concluded that there is not a significant risk, because: there is little incentive to manipulate expenditure recognition; opportunities to manipulate expenditure recognition are very limited; and the culture and ethical frameworks of public sector bodies, mean that all forms of fraud are seen as unacceptable.
+We do not consider this to be a significant risk for the Authority and standard audit procedures will be carried out.
 We will keep this assessment under review throughout the audit to ensure this judgement remains appropriate.
-Therefore, we do not consider this to be a significant risk for either entity or the Group.